 KInIT’s first European project will support the fight against misinformation and fact-checking

 Bratislava, May 19, 2021 – Only half a year after its founding, the Kempelen Institute of Intelligent Technologies (KInIT) succeeded in an international consortium applying for a European grant.
-The project of the Central European Digital Media Observatory (CEDMO), which will be created in cooperation with Charles University, the Czech Technical University and other partners from Slovakia, the Czech Republic, Poland and France, was selected in a strong competition of applicants from all over Europe.
+The project of the Central European Digital Media Observatory (CEDMO), which will be created in cooperation with Charles University, the Czech Technical University and other partners from Slovakia, the Czech Republic, Poland, Greece and France, was selected in a strong competition of applicants from all over Europe.
 Within the consortium, KInIT leads the activity of research and development of disinformation monitoring infrastructure in the online media space and support of fact-checking based on artificial intelligence.

 The sophisticated creation of misinformation and hoaxes, which we encounter on a large scale in the online space, reflects the flip side of the current digital age.
 The problem is that a part of society cannot distinguish them critically enough.
 The way in which massive misinformation is spreading and penetrating vulnerable groups today is unprecedented.
 That is why the European Digital Media Observatory (EDMO) has been set up and a network of independent hubs is now being established to link cutting-edge social science and technology research in this area.